Nara United F.C.

 Nara United Football Club (สโมสรฟุตบอลนรา ยูไนเต็ด) is a Thai professional football club based in Narathiwat province.
-The club is currently playing in the Thai League 3 Southern region.
+The club is currently playing in the Thai League 2 from 2026–27 after promotion from Thai League 3 Southern region in 2025–26.
 They lifted the league division 2 southern zone and Super Champion Cup title in 2010.
 Nara United rivalries included Satun United and Yala F.C.

 History

 The early years

 Nara United was established from the football club of Sports Association of Narathiwat Province.
 They first participated in the Football Cup in National Games Tournament.
 In the year 2006, the club joined the Thailand Professional League under name of Narathiwat Football Club, and in 2011 the club joined the Regional League Division 2 Southern as Nara United.

 First major successes

 In 2009 they won the gold medal in the National Games 38th title at Trang province by beating Ratchaburi 1–0 at the Trang Central Stadium.
 They moved to Regional League Division 2 Southern in the 2011 season.
 The Kolak Boat Warriors finished 7th in the First leg of Thai League division 2 southern zone 2011.
 In 2010 they were invited to play in the Super Champion Cup and reached the final, defeating the likes of Phitsanulok, Ayutthaya and Kasem Bundit University along the way.
 In the final they won against Chiangrai United 3–0.
 In 2010 they were again invited to participate in the 39th National Games at Chonburi province, but were defeated in the semi-final against Chonburi F.C.
 1–2.